OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 <img src="{{ image.focus(200, 300, 'auto') }}" alt="">
 ```

-This call will result in the following HTML:
+This results the following HTML-structure by example:

 ```html